Los Angeles, CA | Irvine, CA

 DOCTOR OF MUSICAL ARTS

-Tchaikovsky Conservatory (Moscow, Russia)
+Moscow Tchaikovsky Conservatory

-USC Thornton School of Music (Los Angeles, CA)
+USC Thornton School of Music

 His passionate dedication to teaching causes unique individual approach, with wise understanding of strengths and weaknesses of each student.
 In a constant collaboration with younger students' parents, Dr. Khomyakov builds a strong learning strategy, that results into the most efficient home practicing and preparation for each lesson.

-Dr. Khomyakov pays special attention to developing a strong piano technique from the very early age.
+Dr. Khomyakov pays special attention to building a strong piano technique from the very early age.
 His unique educational system in combination with parent's control results into the correct hand position and sufficient finger strength within the first two months of studies.
 It is well known that correct start is the most important part of piano studies, and allows students to achieve enormous results in piano technique by very early age.
 Thereafter Dr. Khomyakov provides extensive technical foundation, based on renowned Soviet/Russian heritage and his own unique teaching skills.